ChrisoooD/Search-Engine/README.md

-This is a group project that is going to be completed by Christopher Deng and Carson Pittman.
+This is a group project that is completed by ChrisoooD and CarsonRPittman.
+(All names are Github Usernames)